bada-bing/knowledge-base/courses/intro-to-vue.md

       - therefore you should use plugins, check in You's course on Vue about that
     - https://vuejs.org/v2/guide/plugins.html

+- **filters** transform what the user sees (they DO NOT transform the data!)
-- **filters** (they are not replacement for methods, computed or watchers)
+  - they are not replacement for methods, computed or watchers
-  - filters DO NOT transform the data! just transform what the user sees!
-  - as everything you can register them globally and locally
+  - as other stuff you can register them globally and locally
-    - globally: `Vue.filter(...)`
-    - locally: `filters: { filterName(value) { return ...}}`
+    - globally: `Vue.filter(...)` | locally: `filters: { filterName(value) { return ...}}`
   - used in moustache-templates like this `{{ data | filter }}`
     - you can chain them `{{ data | filter1 | filter2 }}` or pass arguments `{{ data | filter(arg1, arg2) }}`
   - Filters are rerun on every single update, so better is to use **computed** for values like these that should be cached
-  - It is often better to use computed property instead of filters
-		- because of performance reasons (it doesnt know when to run filter, so it runs it always, while computed property are only runned when change into the base property (computed property is changed based on base property)
+		- computed are better because of performance reasons (Vue doesnt know when to run filter, so it runs it always, while computed property are only runned when change into the base property (computed property is changed based on base property)
  - https://scotch.io/tutorials/how-to-create-filters-in-vuejs-with-examples

 - **custom-directives**